-Lawyer and partner at the law firm Mannheimer Swartling since 2009 and chair of Mannheimer Swartling's Corporate Sustainability & Risk Management practice group.
-Erica is an advisor on commercial law focusing on human rights, working conditions, the environment and anti-corruption, and is a member of the Swedish Bar Association, the New York State Bar Association and the International Association for Privacy Professionals (IAPP).
+Partner at the law firm Mannheimer Swartling since 2009 and chair of Mannheimer Swartling's Corporate Sustainability & Risk Management practice group; leads the team of lawyers advising on commercial law focusing on human rights, working conditions, the environment and anticorruption.
+Erica is a member of the Swedish Bar Association, the New York State Bar Association and the International Association for Privacy Professionals (IAPP).